 Unfair dismissal settlement agreements are fairly commonplace, and in order to understand whether you deserve a settlement agreement in your case, it is necessary to understand more about unfair dismissal itself.
 This article is a guide to unfair dismissal, setting out the basics for you, the employee who has actually been dismissed.
 If you are interested to learn more about constructive dismissal, which is where you are still in your job but feel that you’re being forced to leave, see our article on that here.

 Two years’ service needed

 You need to be employed for at least two years in order to bring a claim for unfair dismissal.
-Prior to acheiving your two years’ service, it is ridiculously easy for your employer to dismiss you.
+Prior to achieving your two years service, it is really easy for your employer to dismiss you.
 All they have to do is inform you that they are dismissing you, and that’s it.
 They don’t have to mention your performance or a company restructure or any reason at all, but often they do mention something like this.

 Unfair Dismissal Claims not requiring 2 years’ service